jwhittaker/chzbot/notes/rpi_setup.md

 `tmux` is only **561 kB**.

-running the powercontrol script installs git and stuff.
+running the powercontrol script installs git and stuff. somewhere is a clip file to show the additional space.